 The reddest of red flags when interviewing a prospective financial adviser is if they make it sound like a 1% fee isn’t much.
 The reason it is so bad is that it’s not an innocent mistake.
 As someone whose job involves detailed financial projections, they know this better than anyone.
 So when an adviser makes 1% fees sound like it isn’t a big deal, even if they seem otherwise knowledgeable, competent, and friendly, this is a sign to make sure they have no place in advising you on your finances.

 Nothing is more important than trust when it comes to your money, and this is the clearest demonstration that you cannot trust a person like this.
-Or rather, you can trust them — to manipulate and take advantage of you.
+Or rather, you can trust them — to take advantage of you.

 What you can do instead — Pay a flat fee